-Vision correction surgery, also called refractive and laser eye surgery, is any surgical procedure used to correct vision problems.
-In recent years, tremendous advancements have been made in this field.
-After refractive and laser eye surgery, many patients report seeing better than they had at any other time in their lives.
+Vision correction surgery, also called refractive and laser eye surgery, refers to any surgical procedure used to fix vision problems.
+Recent years have seen huge advances in this field.
+Refractive and laser eye surgery allow many patients to see better than any other time in their lives.

-Intacs: Also known as intracorneal ring segments, or ICR, this procedure involves making a small incision in the cornea and placing two crescent-shaped plastic rings at the outer edge or the cornea.
-The rings flatten the cornea, changing the way light rays focus on the retina.
-ICR was used to treat mild nearsightedness as well as nearsightedness but has been replaced by laser-based procedures.
-Irregular astigmatism associated with keratoconus, a condition that results in vision loss due to thinning and irregularity in the cornea, can occasionally benefit from this method.
+Intacs are also known as intracorneal ring segments, or ICR.
+The doctor makes a small incision in your cornea and places two crescent-shaped plastic rings at the outer edge.
+The rings flatten your cornea and change the way light rays focus on your retina.
+ICR was used to treat nearsightedness, but that has been replaced by laser-based procedures.
+Now it’s used to possibly fix keratoconus, an irregular-shaped cornea that causes your cornea to thin and results in vision loss.

-AK: Short for astigmatic keratotomy, this is not laser eye surgery, but a surgical procedure used to correct astigmatism.
-The cornea of people who have astigmatism is shaped like a football.
-AK eye surgery corrects astigmatism by making one or two incisions at the steepest part of the cornea.
-These incisions cause the cornea to relax and take a more rounded shape.
-This eye surgery may be used alone, or in combination with other laser eye surgeries such as PRK, LASIK, or RK.
+LRI is short for Limbal Relaxing Incision, or an astigmatic keratotomy.
+It isn’t laser eye surgery but a surgical procedure used to correct astigmatism.
+When you have astigmatism, your eye is shaped like a football instead of being round.
+The doctor makes one or two incisions at the steepest part of your cornea.
+This helps it relax and makes it more rounded.
+This procedure can be done alone, or in combination with other laser eye surgeries like PRK, LASIK, or RK.

 Are These Surgeries Safe and Effective?

 Their good results are well-documented, but like any surgery, there can be side effects.
 It’s important to keep them in mind.